AB and CB v Pridwin Preparatory and Others (Equal Education as amicus curiae)

 Current Status: Judgment handed down from the Constitutional Court.

 - Independent Schools Association of South Africa’s heads of argument

-- Judgement of the Supreme Court of Appeal – 1 November 2018
+- Judgment of the Supreme Court of Appeal – 1 November 2018

 - Applicants’ Heads of Argument – Constitutional Court

 - First to Third Respondents’ Heads of Argument – Constitutional Court